Skip to content

 Better decisions

-A visible process makes tradeoffs easier to discuss honestly instead of hiding them behind confidence theater.
+A visible process makes tradeoffs easier to discuss honestly.

 3